 Make social media harder to access

-Social media is designed to be distracting and addictive, with a barrage of beeps, buzzes and notifications that is ever-growing.
-Today a fast-growing number of us utilise connectivity apps to stay in touch with friends, family and colleagues.
-However, it’s important to create a workspace that is as free of these distractions as possible, so put your phone on silent (or at the other side of the room), disable any desktop notifications, and sign out of social media platforms.
-If you can, use separate computers for work and entertainment, or create two accounts on the same computer and don't open apps, social media platforms or games on the account you use for work.
+Social media is designed to be distracting and addictive, with a barrage of beeps, buzzes, and notifications that is ever-growing.
+Today a fast-growing number of us utilize connectivity apps to stay in touch with friends, family, and colleagues.
+However, it’s important to create a workspace that is as free of these distractions as possible, so put your phone on silent (or on the other side of the room), disable any desktop notifications, and sign out of social media platforms.
+If you can, use separate computers for work and entertainment, or create two accounts on the same computer and don't open apps, social media platforms, or games on the account you use for work.

 Create your new workspace